MadChase/ChaseEnvs/Main Envs/Cage Alt/README.md

 If you plan on using cm for chroma ids i HIGHLY suggest getting the ExtendedLightIDs plugin found here: https://github.com/MoistSac/ChroMapper-ExtendedLightIDs which allows you to see the added light ids using alt+p.

-Left+Right rotation lasers: small lasers coming off of the top (not affected by rotation events) and are LightID: 11-17 respectivly
+Left+Right rotation lasers: small lasers coming off of the top (not affected by rotation events) and are LightID: 11-17 respectively
 Back Lasers is the fill lights from under and are LightID: 150-153
 Everything else is on Big Ring Neons:
 The Big Cube in the middle is LightID:101